 Make sure that not only is the location of the wharf central and convenient for everyone, but also check for the availability of parking in the immediate area.
 It is frustratingly inconvenient ending your cruise only to demand then that your sea legs carry you 3 kilometres through the city to find your car.

-*Note that during New Years Eve a lot of the city streets are closed and access is restricted.
+*Note that during New Year’s Eve a lot of the city streets are closed and access is restricted.
 As such it is imperative that you make sure the wharf your cruise departs from is not one of those affected by these restrictions.

-2: To Be (Y O) or Not To Be.
+To B (YO) or Not To Be.

 New Years Eve Cruises, whether ticketed or through a private charter fall into one of two categories; BYO and Catered.
 If your cruise is catered then make sure you know exactly what is and is not included.
-Most catered cruises will include light canapés as well as basic house wines, spirits and a selection of beers.
+Most catered cruises will consist of light canapés as well as basic house wines, spirits and a selection of beers.
 Your cruise operator should know more specifically what you can expect so don’t be afraid to ask.
 You should also make mention any specific dietary requirements you may have.

 Nearly all boats will have facilities for you to store your food and drink but again, make sure to check this for yourself first.
 Some boats will only have an esky or two and might necessitate you bringing your own – which actually might be easier anyway so again, check that this is OK with that particular boat.

-If you book a cruise that is BYO then be sure there are no hidden charges or corkage fees.
+If you book a cruise that is BYO, then be sure there are no hidden charges or corkage fees.
 Most of the New Years Eve Cruises that we offer here at Any Boat do not incur any additional charges for BYO – because why would you?!
-Other Boat Hire companies do not feel the same way, however, so always check.
+Other Boat Hire companies do not feel the same way; however, so always check.

-3. Make Sure You Can Actually Enjoy The NYE Fireworks!
+Make Sure You Can Actually Enjoy The NYE Fireworks!

 There are two elements to consider here:

-Harbour of Lights Parade
+Consider booking a boat that is in the Harbour of Lights Parade